Colossus92/eazy-recycling/apps/react-frontend/README.md

-# React + TypeScript + Vite Template

-A highly opinionated project template for efficient and consistent development.
-This template is designed to help you kickstart your projects with best practices and a clean, organized setup.
+# Eazy Recycling Frontend

+This is the frontend for Eazy Recycling.
+It is a React application that uses TypeScript and Vite.
+Follow the below directions for setup and development.

 ---